 In S2, pupils build on the experiences gained in S1 and are exposed to deeper learning within the technologies area.
-Pupils will cover various units of work including further study on 3D CAD, 3D printing, designing and manufacturing a Charles Rennie Mackintosh style trinket box and a headphone stand.
-Pupils will also focus on energy, forces and structures in the bridge building unit.
+Pupils will cover various units of work including further study on 3D CAD, 3D printing, designing and manufacturing a Charles Rennie Mackintosh style trinket box, headphone stand and candle holder.

 In S3, pupils are given the opportunity to choose which two of the Technologies pathways they wish to specialise in.
 For full details of the choices available, see the S3 Coursing Handbook.
 Courses in S3 will deliver experiences and outcomes, which will prepare pupils for appropriate National Qualifications in S4.